HarrieV8/MMM-SeaConditions/README.md

 https://rapidapi.com/pavelzusko/api/sea-surface-temperature

 Register at the site to get your API key.
-They offer a free plan now (date 25-11-2024!) that allows for 100 calls per month, so I have kept the default refresh rate at once a day.
+They currently offer a free plan (date 25-11-2024!) that allows for 100 calls per month, so I have kept the default refresh rate at once a day.

 ## Configuration options